suquiya/combu/README.md

 If you want to contribute combu, please read [CONTRIBUTING.md](CONTRIBUTING.md) for checking our code of conduct, and submitting pull requests to us.

-# Code of Conduct

-Contribution to the combu crate is organized under the terms of the Contributor Covenant, the maintainer of combu, @suquiya, promises to intervene to uphold that code of conduct.

 # Author(s?)

 [suquiya](https://github.com/suquiya).